ManasaMusunuri/Cold-Email-Genarator/README.md

 2. **Job Parsing**: Extracts job details like role, experience, skills, and description in JSON format.
 3. **Portfolio Integration**: Queries the portfolio database to retrieve relevant project links based on the skills required for the job.
 4. **Cold Email Generation**: Creates professional, personalized cold emails tailored to the job posting and portfolio.
-5. **Clean Text Utility**: Removes HTML, special characters, and extra whitespace from the scraped text.
+5. **Clean Text Utility**: Removes HTML, special characters, and extra whitespace from the scraped text

 ---